$25M suit blames energy, boat companies in fatal capsizing

-NEW ORLEANS (AP) — The offshore oil industry boat that overturned in a deadly Gulf of Mexico disaster last week was ordered to sea in dangerous conditions by an energy company that put “money over safety,” the widow of one victim says in a $25 million lawsuit.
+NEW ORLEANS (AP) — The offshore oil industry boat that overturned in a deadly Gulf of Mexico disaster last week was ordered to sea in dangerous conditions by an energy company that put “money over safety,” a pair of $25 million lawsuits assert.

-Hannah Daspit’s lawsuit, filed in state court in Texas, faults Talos Energy as well as lift boat operator Seacor Marine LLC and its affiliate Seacor Lifftboats LLC for the fatal accident.

-Daspit’s husband, Dylan Daspit, was among the 19 people working on the boat when it overturned in stormy weather April 13.
+The lawsuits were filed in Texas state court in Houston by a lawyer for Hannah Daspit and Krista Vercher, both of Louisiana.
+Daspit’s husband, Dylan Daspit, and Vercher’s fiance, Jay Guevara, were among the 19 people working on the boat when it overturned in stormy weather April 13.
 Six people were rescued, and six bodies had been recovered and identified as of Friday afternoon.
-Dylan Daspit was among seven missing and presumed dead.
+Dylan Daspit and Guevara were among seven missing and presumed dead.

+Haspit filed suit Wednesday in Texas state court in Houston.
+Vercher, suing on behalf of herself and Guevara’s child, sued Friday.
+Both suits, filed by attorney Francis Spagnoletti, fault Talos Energy as well as lift boat operator Seacor Marine LLC and its affiliate Seacor Lifftboats LLC for the fatal accident.

-Dated Wednesday, it’s the first of what is expected to be numerous lawsuits filed over the capsizing of the Seacor Power, a 234-foot-long (71-meter-long) lift boat.
+They are the first of what is expected to be numerous lawsuits filed over the capsizing of the Seacor Power, a 234-foot-long (71-meter-long) lift boat.
 The vessel was en route from Port Fourchon, Louisiana, to a Talos platform when it overturned.

-“Dylan Daspit lost his life in the tragic capsizing of the vessel, for the decision of these Defendants to put money over his life,” the lawsuit said.
+“Dylan Daspit lost his life in the tragic capsizing of the vessel, for the decision of these Defendants to put money over his life,” the Daspit lawsuit said.

+The similarly worded lawsuit filed Friday says “Krista Vercher lost her better half,” and adds that Guevara’s child lost his father.

-Daspit’s lawsuit involves issues likely to be critical in a National Transportation Safety Board investigation, which is expected to take as long as two years, and in litigation.
+The lawsuits involve issues likely to be critical in a National Transportation Safety Board investigation, which is expected to take as long as two years, and in litigation.
 They include the role of the weather in the capsizing, whether the vessel should have put to sea despite forecasts of storms and who should be held responsible.

-The suit lists numerous allegations against the companies, including that they failed to adequately assess weather conditions and failed to have an emergency plan.
-The suit specifically accuses Talos of “ordering the vessel to sea in unsafe conditions as the charterer.”
+The suits list numerous allegations against the companies, including that they failed to adequately assess weather conditions and failed to have an emergency plan.
+The suits specifically accuse Talos of “ordering the vessel to sea in unsafe conditions as the charterer.”

 Seacor did not immediately respond to requests for comment Friday.
 A spokesman for Talos said the company does not comment on litigation.
 The company, however, had already addressed the decision to leave port before the lawsuit was filed.